Equivariant counts of points of the moduli spaces of pointed hyperelliptic curves: Representatives of hyperelliptic curves in even characteristic

-To each $k$-isomorphism class of objects in $\Hh g(k)$ there is a pair $(h,f)$ in $P_g$ such that $C_{(h,f)}$ is a representative.
+To each $k$-isomorphism class of objects in $\Hh_g(k)$ there is a pair $(h,f)$ in $P_g$ such that $C_{(h,f)}$ is a representative.
 All $k$-isomorphisms between the curves represented by elements of $P_g$ are given by $k$-isomorphisms of their function fields, and since the $g^1_2$ of a hyperelliptic curve is unique the $k$-isomorphisms must respect the inclusion of the function field of $\Pb^1$.
-The $k$-isomorphisms are therefore precisely the ones induced by elements of the group $G_g:=\mathrm{GL}_2(k) \times k^* \times k^{g+2}/D$ where and where an element